rust-lang/book/nostarch/chapter05.md

 `Rectangle` struct.
 This time, we’d like for an instance of `Rectangle` to take another instance of `Rectangle` and return `true` if the second rectangle could fit completely within `self` and `false` if it would not.
-That is, if we run the code in Listing 5-8, once we've defined the `can_hold` method:
+That is, if we run the code in Listing 5-8, once we’ve defined the `can_hold` method:

 Filename: src/main.rs